tabreturn/thonny-py5mode/README.md

    NOTE: This mode also runs [static mode](https://py5.ixora.io/content/py5_modes.html#static-mode) sketches (when you don't need a `draw()` function for animation).

+   NOTE: If you're having trouble running any sketch, click the stop-sign (<font size="1">🛑</font>) button in the Thonny toolbar.
+Sometimes an old sketch process doesn't close off properly.

 ## Module Mode Sketches